infinitered/reactotron/README.md

 * support a `.reactotron` project-specific directory for plugins and stuff
 * documentation on how to create and extend

+This project is a week old, so there's some rough edges.
+I'm already using this on my project and hopefully you can too!

 # Getting Involved